Ulster Home Guard, Shandon Park

 St Georges Market - Temporary Mortuary

-Shown on the left is a Barrage Balloon anchored in the grounds of the Royal Belfast Academical Institution at College Square East in central Belfast.
-My photograph shows the same location as it looks now.
+Shown above left is a Barrage Balloon anchored in the grounds of the Royal Belfast Academical Institution at College Square East in central Belfast.
+My photograph to the right shows the same location as it looks now.

 Grove Park Anti-Aircraft Gun Position